 Alex's creative research unfolds through collaborative, interdisciplinary practices, to connect individuals and communities across personal and geographical borders.
 A major focus is using movement and the body to investigate issues and themes relevant to underrepresented communities and experiences.
 Her MFA thesis work examined The American Dream through the community of Flint, Michigan and that city's social, cultural, and racial politics and history.
 Her most recent research endeavor contends with womanhood and motherhood as an experience lived in and through the body, and works to deconstruct social norms as they relate to motherhood, creativity, and the body.

-Alex currently lives in Iowa City, Iowa with her family/collaborators, her husband, Eric, and their two-year-old son, Brecken.
+Alex currently lives in Iowa City, Iowa with her family/collaborators, her husband, Eric, and their three-year-old son, Brecken.

 - Senior Seminar in Dance